sagar-anmol/cattle-buffalo-breed-sih/README.md

-# Firebase Studio
+# Cattle And Buffalo (SIH)

-This is a NextJS starter in Firebase Studio.
+This is a web app in NextJS .
 To get started, take a look at src/app/page.tsx.